-When you apply for a U.S. visa, it may sometimes be denied under INA Section 221(g), which means that either the essential information is missing from an application (or additional information is required), or that an application has been placed on administrative hold.
+When you apply for a U.S. visa, it may sometimes be denied under INA Section 221(g), which means that either essential information is missing from an application (additional information is required), or that an application has been placed on administrative hold.
 The consular officer will give you a letter that will specify the exact situation and the next steps for you to follow.

 Even though the rules for 221(g) are supposed to be the same everywhere, various U.S. Consulates issue 221(g) refusal letters in different colors depending upon the type of case.

 Visa applications for some people may require further administrative processing.
 If that is the case, you will be informed of the same by the consular officer at the time of the interview.
-Processing times for each such case may vary based on the specifics of the case.
+Processing times for such cases may vary based on the specifics of the case.